rubenjesus02002/CME-data-pipeline-and-warehouse/README.md

   - More enhanced analytics

 ## I. References
-(Provide a list of all references used in the project, formatted according to MLA style.)

 1. Inmon, William H. Building the Data Warehouse ; Fourth Edition.
 John Wiley & Sons, 2005.
 2. Sherman, Rick.
 Business Intelligence Guidebook: From Data Integration to Analytics.
 Morgan Kaufman, 2015.